chandanlnayaksince1999/Image_Stegnography_UsingC/README.md

-# Car_Black_Box
+# Image_Stegnography
-This is the code for car black box project using pic controller
+This is the code for image stegnography , i have used all possible CONCEPTS IN C to make this project